albar965/littlenavmap-manual/en/FEATURES.md

 * Names of user defined waypoints can be changed.
 * Can save, load and merge flight plans or flight plan snippets.
 * Automatic fast flight plan calculation for high/low altitude airways, VOR/NDB and preset cruise altitude.
 Flight plan snippets can be calculated between any kind of departure and destination point.
+* Can calculate flight plan fragments between any two waypoints of a present flight plan.
 * The automatic flight plan calculation is based entirely on flight simulator data.
 No third party data needed and no online services used.
 * Elevation profile display for flight plan using GLOBE offline or online data.
 Shows minimum altitude for flight plan with a configurable altitude buffer.
 * Undo/redo for all flight plan changes.